 You could offer to co-sign a loan for them.
 But, this may be too risky if that person hasn’t been too good about paying back debts in the past.

-Instead, you could set up a loan contract for family and friends and offer them an interest-free loan as long as they agree to pay back the full (or at least partial) amount within a reasonable timeframe.
+Instead, you could set up a loan contract for family and friends and offer them an interest-free loan if they agree to pay back the full (or at least partial) amount within a reasonable timeframe.
 It’s an uncomfortable option for some folks, but if the only alternative is saying “no” then perhaps this is a better idea for all parties involved.

-According to a recent survey conducted by Esurance, 36% would feel comfortable lending their car to someone, not on their insurance policy.
+According to a recent survey conducted by Esurance, 36% would feel comfortable lending their car to someone not on their insurance policy.
 Young drivers are significantly less likely to trust someone with their car.
-More people would trust friends (40%) than significant others (28%) with their car.
+More people trust friends (40%) than significant others (28%) with their car.

 So, what happens when someone else gets into an accident with your car?
 Who’s responsible?
 As it turns out, the whole thing can get pretty messy.